-In a software development and programming world, the best software developers always written their unit test cases from the functional requirements, before starting their coding phase, which dramatically improve their coding efficiency and quality.
+In a software development and programming world, the best software developers always have written their unit test cases from the functional requirements, before starting their coding phase, which dramatically improves their coding efficiency and quality.

 Similarly, software testers should write their test cases from the earlier stage of the software development life cycle, best during the software requirements phase.
 The test manager or a QA manager should collect and prepare the maximum possible documents as per the list below.

 Document Collection for Test Case Writing

 #1) User Requirements Document